What is the abbr Tag?

-For example, searching for “FTO” may bring up searches related to “Mitsubishi FTO”, “Free Trade Organizations”, but not necessarily “Fair Trade Organizations”.
+For example, searching for “FTO” may bring up searches related to “Mitsubishi FTO” and “Free Trade Organizations” but not necessarily “Fair Trade Organizations”.

 Google will relate the abbreviation to other text in your content, so if you were writing about “FTO Coffee,” Google would understand what you want.

-There are also several accessibility concerns that we have discussed later that might influence your usage of the
+There are also several accessibility concerns that we discuss later that might influence your usage of the